(715) 725-0820

 Why do you do this?
 How can you listen to people’s problems all day?

 I consider it an honor and a privilege to support other humans in their story.
-I don’t take their vulnerability lightly.
+I don’t take someone’s vulnerability lightly.
 It isn’t easy to share those parts of yourself not knowing if they will be accepted or supported.
 That’s what I aim to do for my clients—support and encourage.

 Fast Fire—This or that?